 A survey conducted by the West Hollywood Heights Neighborhood Association http://www.wehoheights.com/ shows little support from nearby residents for the “Sunset Experience,” a project by the City of West Hollywood to improve the walkability of the Sunset Strip.

-The results of the survey were released today, just ahead of a meeting scheduled for Thursday by the City of West Hollywood to discuss the project and solicit suggestions from residents for ways to improve walkability on the Strip.
-The city has conducted its own survey, the results of which are likely
+The results of the survey were released today, just ahead of a meeting scheduled for Thursday by the City of West Hollywood to discuss the project

 In November 2018, the city created three temporary pilot projects to test ways to make walking the Sunset Strip a more pedestrian-friendly experience.
 One features light poles wrapped in bright colors with directions to nearby restaurants and clubs along with historic facts about the Strip.
 There also are bulb outs, or painted extensions of the sidewalks at key intersections, narrowing the distance to cross some streets while adding a colorful and driver-aware flair to the roadway.
 And there is a shaded and screened seating area called a “parklet,” which is installed at an on-street loading zone adjacent to Book Soup, located at 8818 Sunset Blvd. and adjacent to Mystery Pier Books.
 The pilot projects are only up for six months.